nelu/cyclops/README.rst

 Cyclops
 #######

-Cyphon is a single-page application (SPA) that displays real-time data from an instance of `Cyphon <https://cyphon.readthedocs.io/>`__.
+Cyclops is a single-page application (SPA) that displays real-time data from an instance of `Cyphon <https://cyphon.readthedocs.io/>`__.
 It's built on `React <https://facebook.github.io/react/>`__ and served through an `Express <https://expressjs.com/>`__ server.